pytorch/serve/benchmarks/README.md

 ![](predict_latency.png)

 # Auto Benchmarking with Apache Bench
-`auto_benchmark.py` runs Apache Bench on a set of models and generates an easy to read `report.md` once [Apach bench installation](https://github.com/pytorch/serve/tree/master/benchmarks#installation-1) is done.
+`auto_benchmark.py` runs Apache Bench on a set of models and generates an easy to read `report.md` once [Apache bench installation](https://github.com/pytorch/serve/tree/master/benchmarks#installation-1) is done.

 ## How does the auto benchmark script work?
 Auto Benchmarking is tool to allow users to run multiple test cases together and generates final report.
 Internally, the workflow is: